Find Trade Colleges

 Speaking: Talking to others to convey information effectively.

-There were about 15,000 jobs for Textile Cutting Machine Setter, Operator, or Tender in 2016 (in the United States).
+In 2016, there was an estimated number of 15,000 jobs in the United States for Textile Cutting Machine Setter, Operator, or Tender.
 There is little to no growth in job opportunities for Textile Cutting Machine Setter, Operator, or Tender.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+The BLS estimates 1,600 yearly job openings in this field.

 undefined